prog4biol/pfb2019/README.md

 #### Uniquify Lines in a File

-If you have a long list of names in a text file, and you are concerned that there might be some duplicates, this will weed out the duplicates:
+If you have a long list of names in a text file, and you want to weed out the duplicates:

 ```
 (~) 66% sort long_file.txt | uniq > unique.out
 ```
-> This works by sorting all the lines alphabetically and piping the
-> result to the **uniq** program, which removes duplicate lines that
-> occur together.
-The output is placed in a file named
+This works by sorting all the lines alphabetically and piping the result to the `uniq` program, which removes duplicate lines that occur one after another.
+That's why you need to sort first.
+The output is placed in a file named `unique.out`.
-> _unique.out_.

 #### Concatenate Several Lists and Remove Duplicates

-If you have several lists that might contain repeated entries among them, you can combine them into a single unique list by **cat**ing them together, then uniquifying them as before:
+If you have several lists that might contain repeated entries among them, you can combine them into a single unique list by concatenating them together, then sorting and uniquifying them as before:

 ```
 (~) 67% cat file1 file2 file3 file4 | sort | uniq